How to upgrade from Android Lollipop to Android 10

 - In Windows:

-Select Path, then click Edit and type in the directory for where you installed the SDK (remember, each entry is separated by a semicolon)
+- From here, go to “System Properties > Advanced > Environment Variables.”
+Select “Path,” then click “Edit” and type in the directory for where you installed the SDK (remember, each entry is separated by a semicolon).

 - In Mac OS X:

-- Once done, go to the newly accessible “Developer options” menu in Settings.
-Tick “USB debugging”
+- Once done, go to the newly accessible “Developer options” menu in “Settings” and tick “USB debugging.”

 - That’s it, you’re done!

-There are several reasons to consider when updating an Android device.
+There are several reasons you may run into trouble when updating an Android device.

 Not Enough Storage Space